Exactech Knee Liners

 Exactech has issued a recall of all its “total knee, partial knee, and ankle devices with plastic inserts packaged in the non-conforming bags with the missing layer of EVOH.”
 (5)

 If you are suffering any of the symptoms or diagnoses indicated, you may have been implanted with a defective device.
-In many cases, you don’t know the brand of total knee replacement, partial knee replacement, or total ankle replacement insert was used in your procedure.
+In many cases, you don’t know the brand of total knee replacement or partial knee replacement insert used in your procedure.
 Even fewer patients know the identifying serial number of the implant in your body.

 If you suspect you received a recalled implant, you can contact the surgeon who performed your procedure.
 They should be receiving details about the recalled devices.
 Surgeons were supposed to send out letters advising patients of the recall, but surgeons may have retired or moved or you may have moved and did not receive a letter sent to your old address.